vaibhav-nvs/image-editor/ReadMe.txt

-This is a image editor file created by vaibhav N.V.S,software engineer at HCLSoftware.
+This is a image editor Project created by vaibhav N.V.S,software engineer at HCLSoftware.
 Prerequesites:
 This project requires several modules.They are 1.OpenCV